baldurk/renderdoc/docs/behind_scenes/how_works.rst

 When replaying, the initial section of the capture (up to the beginning of the frame) is read and executed verbatim.
 Each resource created is mapped to the live version and vice versa so later parts of the capture can obtain the replayed representation of the original resource.

 RenderDoc then does an initial pass over the captured frame.
-This allows us to build up a list of all the 'drawcall' events, analyse dependencies and check which resources are used at each drawcall for read, write, and so on.
-An internal tree is built up similar to what you see in the Event Browser & API Inspector, as well as a linked list with the linear sequence of drawcalls, since both representations are useful for iterating over the frame.
+This allows us to build up a list of all the actions, analyse dependencies and check which resources are used at each action for read, write, and so on.
+An internal tree is built up similar to what you see in the Event Browser & API Inspector, as well as a linked list with the linear sequence of actions, since both representations are useful for iterating over the frame.

 After this point most work is done in response to user actions.
 The basic building block is replaying a partial frame.
-Most analysis tools are built out of either replaying up to the current event, replaying up to the event - not including the current drawcall - and replaying *only* the current drawcall.
+Most analysis tools are built out of either replaying up to the current event, replaying up to the event - not including the current action - and replaying *only* the current action.

 Care is taken to minimise this as much as possible as this tends to be the slowest operation given the overheads of serialisation and decoding the command stream.